You are your own best advocate.

 Your healthcare provider may not be up-to-date on the risks of dense breasts.
 You are.
 Here's how to have a conversation with your provider.

 You know that women with dense breasts face a higher risk of cancer and that cancer can be missed on mammogram because both dense tissue and cancer appear white.
-We have conversation tips for you.
-We outline in detail what to discuss with your doctor on Get Informed under the section “What If I Have Dense Breasts?” and the conversation tips can be found in our Advocacy ToolKit.
+You know that a mammogram is not enough for you.
+Additional screening with ultrasound or MRI can find cancers missed on mammogram.
+You will need a requisition but in some provinces, you will have to advocate for yourself.
+We outline in detail what to discuss with your doctor on Get Informed under the section “What If I Have Dense Breasts?” and there are conversation tips can be found in our Advocacy ToolKit.

 Spread the word.